aogaki/ELIFANT-Event/json-editor/README.md

 - Click the file input to load your `chSettings.json` file.
 - When the file dialog opens, navigate to your project root directory (e.g., ELIFANT-Event) and select the desired `chSettings.json` file from there (such as `all_run_p91Zr/chSettings.json`, `build/chSettings.json`, `E9/chSettings.json`, or `JSON/chSettings.json`).
 - Use the module selector to choose a module.
+- **Apply common values (NEW):**
+  - In the blue "Apply Common Value" section, select a property from the dropdown
+  - Enter the desired value (the input type adapts to the property type)
+  - Click "Apply to All Channels" to set that value for all channels in the module
-- Edit channel values directly in the table.
+- Edit individual channel values directly in the table below.
 - Click "Save JSON" to download the updated file.

 > **Note:** For security reasons, browsers do not allow web applications to set the default open directory for file dialogs.
 Please manually navigate to your project root directory when opening files.